 Sarah and her husband quietly tucked away a portion of their paychecks automatically each month from their checking to savings account.
 Just a few years later, Sarah realized she had enough savings to live comfortably for more than a year.

 This is the kind of cushion that everyone needs, and the best place to save that money is in an online savings account.
-CIT Bank offers a competitive, free, high-yield savings account.
+Aspiration Bank offers a competitive, free, high-yield savings account.

 Saving Tip: The easiest way to save is to ask your employer if they can allocate a portion of your paycheck directly into your savings account.